wabbajack-tools/wabbajack/README.md

 [![Build Status](https://dev.azure.com/tbaldridge/tbaldridge/_apis/build/status/wabbajack-tools.wabbajack?branchName=master)](https://dev.azure.com/tbaldridge/tbaldridge/_build/latest?definitionId=3&branchName=master)

-Wabbajack is an automated ModList installer that can recreate contents of a folder on another machine without ever distributing copyrighted materials or syncing data between the source and destination machine.
-Wabbajack will create _instructions_ for a ModList when compiling, those can be as simple as _Download Mod abc from the Nexus_ or complex as _Clean the Game ESM files using zEdit_.
+Wabbajack is an automated ModList installer that allows you to generate _instructions_ from a source machine and use it to install the same mods on a destination machine - without ever distributing copyrighted materials or syncing data.

 ## Social Links